 Setting Your Rates

-Freelance platforms like Upwork, Fiverr, and Freelancer can be a great place to start finding clients.
+Freelance platforms like Upwork, Fiverr, and Freelancer can be great place to start finding clients.
 Create a strong profile, complete with samples of your work, and apply to relevant job postings.

 Use social media platforms like LinkedIn, Twitter, and Facebook to build your network and share your portfolio.
 Join relevant groups and participate

 in discussions to increase your visibility and credibility.

 Building a solid online presence can help you attract clients and establish yourself as an expert in your niche.